Abraham Lincoln reportedly said that, given eight hours to chop down a tree, he'd spend six sharpening his axe.

 Org-mode has been quite good to me, too.

-These days, I try to write most of my personal things in rust.
-I simply believe it is the future.
+These days, I try to write most of my personal things in rust, because it aligns with my values, and I believe that it is one of the most important languages of this century.
+Its high calibre performance, reliability, safety, and API are what won me over.

 I do everything else in my web browser or in my terminal of choice.
 (These days, it's alacritty, but my terminal choices seem to be much less sticky than OS/editor, and often times I'm using one of the shells within emacs directly.)